 Do atheists have the moral high ground?

 Watch the video at the end of the article

 “The rationalists’ and atheists’ claim to the moral high ground is based on ignorance of history.
 The hallmarks of atheistic regimes were persecution, oppression, brutality, cruelty and mass killings.
 Atheistic regimes from the start embarked on violence and have been amongst the most evil and bloodthirsty in all human history.
 The motivation of many of the killings was a hatred of religion.”
 John Gray whom himself is not a believe adds, “Yet the mass murders of the twentieth century were not perpetrated by some latter-day version of the Spanish Inquisition.
 They were carried out by atheist regimes in the service of Enlightenment ideals of progress.
 Stalin and Mao were not believers in original sin.
 Even Hitler, who despised Enlightenment values of equality and freedom, shared the Enlightenment faith that a new world could be created by human will.
 Each of these tyrants imagined that the human condition could be transformed through the use of science.”
 May I add a belief shared by many of the new atheists?

 The atheistic response is usually along the line of denying that the atheism was not the true source of the violence.
 They attempt to blame the political ideology at the time for the violence.
-However, the political ideology of communism and Marxist economic systems are both grounded in atheism and the totalitarian statism which seems to go together.
+However, the political ideology of communism and Marxist economic systems are both grounded in atheism and the belief in the totalitarian statism which seems to go with atheism.

 “The Liberal Delusion” by John Marsh.

 “Heresies: Against Progress And Other Illusions” By John Gray.
 Kindle location 553.